 Encourage your spouse by telling them what you love about them and focus on their strengths.
 Since the world likes to tell us who we aren’t, you be the one to tell your spouse who they are.

 Have you ever watched a couple where one spouse poured out their pain only to have their situation “one-upped” by their mate?
 We’ve done this and we’re not proud of it.

 When your spouse is going through a period of stress or uncertainty, this isn’t the time to become needy.
 Instead, be strong and focus on their situation until it stabilizes.
 Ecclesiastes 4:9-10 (NIV) says, “Two are better than one…if either of them falls down, one can help the other up.”
 Focus on what they are going through.
-Empathize with them.
+You help to bring peace when you empathize with them.
 Comfort them.
-Center their thoughts on Jesus.
+Help them center their thoughts on Jesus.
 Help them to stand strong again.

 This is a truth you can bring to your spouse.
 In the Bible we see time and again how the Israelites looked at the giants they faced.
 It skewed their vision – and their faith.
 They became focused on their problems (giants) instead of God.
 When we do this, our problems become magnified which then increases our stress and lack of peace.
-But when we look to God we are reminded of his faithfulness, goodness, and greatness.
+But when we look to God we are reminded of His faithfulness, goodness, and greatness.
 God can do what appears impossible and hopeless.
-He can heal, he can provide a job, he can redeem what was lost, he can bring joy, he can provide an income, he can forgive, he can grant peace.
+He can heal, He can provide a job, He can redeem what was lost, He can bring joy, He can provide an income, He can forgive, He can bring peace.
 He is GOD.
 Sharing this with your spouse will right-size the situation that’s robbing them of peace.

 As you bring peace to your spouse, you will be ushering in hope to your marriage and home, and you will build your marriage.